fatimaabubakaradam/hotel-website/README.md

 **Responsive Design**: Adapted for different mobile screen sizes, ensuring consistency across devices.

 For the best experience, open the website on a mobile browser.
-It is designed to function smoothly on most modern smartphones with a screen resolution of 360x640 pixels or higher.
+It is designed to function smoothly on most modern smartphones with a screen  of 600 pixels .

 **Screenshots**